basecamp/handbook/international-travel-guide.md

 ### Checklist: When You Arrive

 * Let us know when you’ve arrived at your destination and have cleared airport security.
-* Touch ID: Reenable on your phone, tablet, and laptop.
+* Touch ID / Face ID: Reenable on your phone, tablet, and laptop.
 * Dropbox: Log in and reconnect, but only if needed during travel.
 * Basecamp app: Reinstall on your phone, tablet, and laptop.
 * 1Password: Turn off Travel Mode.
 Go to https://basecamp.1password.com/profile and click Disable Travel Mode.
 Next time you open 1Password, you’ll have full access again.